 As businesses and customers become increasingly reliant on digital tools and channels, the performance and reliability of these systems has a significant impact on the success of daily activities and the business as a whole.

-Analysing the cost implications this loss of productivity has on the wider business, we have shown that if an average Fortune 500 company with a 40% digital business experiences a Digital Quality drop of 15 points, this equates to a cost for wasted time of about $435M or 7.82% of the fully loaded wage costs for the organisation.
+Analysing the cost implications this loss of productivity has on the wider business, we have shown that an average Fortune 500 company with a 40% digital business experiences a drop of 15 points, this equates to a cost for wasted time of about $435M or 7.82% of the fully loaded wage costs for the organisation.

 No company that relies on digital solutions to deliver their services can afford this level of inefficiency or the risk to their market share and crucial contracts.
 Actual Experience can provide a clear insight into the Human Experience of your digital ecosystem to put you ahead of competitors.